s-ye/me/aboutme.md

 ---
-layout: page
 title: aboutme
-permalink: /aboutme
+permalink: /index
 ---

-This bage will be about me
+This page will be about me